-This was also the first time that all three official standardization groups in Europe – the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC) and the European Telecommunications Standards Institute (ETSI) – had successfully collaborated to produce a new European standard.
+EN 301 549 was the byproduct of a collaboration between all three standardization groups in Europe, the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI), representing another groundbreaking achievement for the continent.

 Standards for Public Procurement Help Wider Society